Lesley Woods

 Lesley Woods (August 22, 1910 – August 2, 2003) was an American radio, stage and television actress.
 She was a graduate of the Goodman School of Drama in Chicago.

+Early years

+Woods was born in Berwick, Iowa, and enrolled in a midwestern dramatic school.

-Personal life
+Personal life and death

 Woods was married to actor Richard McMurray.
 Sam McMurray is her stepson.

-Death

-Woods died on August 2, 2003, 20 days before her 93rd birthday.
+She died on August 2, 2003.

 Stage

+When Woods was 19 years old she joined a summer stock theater company in Benton Harbor, Michigan.
+She went to New York, where a friend helped her to find work with a stock company in Spring Lake, New Jersey.

 Woods' acting on Broadway included being in Double Dummy (1936), Excursion (1937), Comes the Revelation (1942), The Assassin (1945), and A Case of Libel (1963–64).
 She was a member of Theatre West.
 A Billboard review of Comes the Revelation summarized Woods' acting as follows: "Small, blond and attractive, Miss Woods plays with an honesty and restraint that are as rare as they are commendable.
 Quiet, sincere and tremendously effective, she does one of the finest jobs of the entire season."

 Radio

 Woods' roles on radio programs included those shown in the table below.